gsiscotty/Uptime.Kuma.Monitor.Tools/addons/synology-monitor/community-package/README.md

 - This package is a community baseline (no signing, no DSM wizard pages).
 - For production distribution, add architecture-specific packaging and signatures.
 - DSM 7.3 privilege policy requires package services to run as `package` user (not root).
+- Build artifacts under `.build/` and `dist/` are generated and should not be committed.
 - EasySystems GmbH: https://www.easysystems.ch/de
 - Copyright: Copyright (c) 2026 EasySystems GmbH.
 All rights reserved.